 Many state libraries provide remote access to a robust collection of electronic resources.
 All residents of the state of Indiana can get free remote access to the INSPIRE collection of 20+ electronic databases.
 All residents of Georgia can get remote access to GALILEO.
 Check with your state library as well as your local public branch to see what information tools your library has available.

-Like VU, some college and university libraries allow non-students to use their print and electronic newspapers, magazines and journals.
+Like VU, some college and university libraries allow non-students to use their print and electronic newspapers, magazines, journals and even e-books.
 Check with your local college or university library to see if you can visit and use their materials.

 Looking for the full-text of an article that you find online?
 Check with your local public library to see if they can get access for you though their Interlibrary Loan program.

 Looking for resources to help you with your career research?
 Check with your local public library and local college or university library to see if they have access to either the Reference USA or Dun & Bradstreet databases.
 Both are useful when creating lists of companies within a geographic area.
 Ask about other databases including LexisNexis Academic, Business Source Premier, Hoover's Online and Standard & Poor's NetAdvantage.
 Library databases can be useful when preparing for an interview -- they can help with company, industry and people research.

 Free Government Resources

 The U.S. government provides access to some full-text articles within specialized resources like PubMed (medical/health information) and ERIC (education).
 Though full-text isn't always available, they are worth a look.

 Some publishers will provide access to their publications via individual subscriptions and fees.
 JSTOR now offers the JPASS which provides access to over 1,500 journals with a set number of downloads for a reasonable fee.
 JSTOR also offers a "Register & Read" program that allows people will no current access to access more limited content.
 Other publishers provide free but limited access on their web site or through email alerts or RSS feeds.
 Scour your favorite journal site to see what information might be available to you.

 Don't Overlook Open Access